 Revolutionary War through the Civil War.
-The park is owned and operated by the
+The park is owned and operated by the take a walk or in-line skate to nearly the middle of New Bedford Harbor.

 Massachusetts Department of Conservation and Recreation, and is located adjacent to the town-owned Fort Phoenix Beach.
 This historically significant park provides a swimming